Skip to main content

 Why you need a director ID

-All directors are required by law to verify their identity with us before receiving a director ID.
-This is important because it will help to:
+By law, all directors must verify their identity with us before receiving a director ID.
+This is important to:

 • prevent the use of false or fraudulent director identities